 This blog post is an homage to Moreau’s passing on July 31, 2017.

-Tributes, accolades and homages have been pouring in all day here in France.
-The cultural TV channel, ARTE, is showing two Moreau films tonight back-to-back (and all throughout the week.)
-I’m watching the first one now as I type this.
-Le journal d’une femme de chambre, 1964, with Moreau and the great Michel Piccoli.
-I saw both actors, on separate occasions, during my ramblings around Paris years ago.
-Jeanne Moreau in a restaurant in the 14th arrondissement; and Michel Piccoli who burst into a métro car one afternoon, clearly inebriated and wearing a long raincoat, before staggering in my direction to sit lopsidedly on the seat beside me.
+Tributes, accolades and homages poured in all day in France.
+The cultural TV channel, ARTE, showed two Moreau films back-to-back, the first one Le journal d’une femme de chambre, 1964, with Moreau and the great Michel Piccoli.
+I saw both actors, on separate occasions, during my ramblings around Paris.
+Jeanne Moreau in a restaurant in the 14th arrondissement; and Michel Piccoli who burst into a métro car one afternoon, clearly inebriated, before staggering in my direction to sit lopsidedly on the seat beside me.
 His leg touched mine.
 I squealed silently with delight.

 Moreau brought to the screen a singular, inimitable verve, a petulance, and a shameless gaze.
 Her range was extraordinary and she illuminated such classics as Jules and Jim, The Lovers, Diary of a Chambermaid, and The Bride Wore Black.

-Above all, my personal favorite Moreau film is La Notte (The Night), a 1961 Italian drama in which she played alongside the impossibly gorgeous Marcello Mastroianni.
+My personal favorite is La Notte (The Night), a 1961 Italian drama in which she played alongside the impossibly gorgeous Marcello Mastroianni.
 There’s something dissolute, complex, sauve and sophisticated about that film.
-Watching it in my early twenties made me want to go and live in Italy (To my regret, I never did.
-However it’s not too late …)

-In closing, this clip of Jeanne walking down the Champs-Elysées at night in Louis Malle’s 1958 film Les Amants with the Miles Davis soundtrack playing in the background is pure French and pure Moreau.
+In closing, watch this clip of Jeanne walking down the Champs-Elysées at night in Louis Malle’s 1958 film Les Amants with the Miles Davis soundtrack playing in the background.
+Pure French, pure Moreau, pure Davis.
 She was 30 years old.